kuberhealthy/kuberhealthy/deploy/helm/kuberhealthy/README.md

   # - your-repo/google_containers/pause:0.8.0
   customLabels: {} # Custom labels to be added to the deployment metadata
 pod:
-  customLabels: {} # Custom labels to be added to the deployment metadata
+  customLabels: {} # Custom labels to be added to the pod metadata
 securityContext: # default container security context
   runAsNonRoot: true
   runAsUser: 999